revbayes/revbayes.github.io/tutorials/fbd_simple/index.md

 ```
 {:.Rev-output}

-By default, a burn-in of 25% is used when reading in the tree trace (250 trees in our case). *NB:* note that this is different from Tracer, which uses a burn-in fraction of 10% by default.
+By default, a burn-in of 25% is used when reading in the tree trace (250 trees in our case).
+Note that this is different from Tracer, which uses a burn-in fraction of 10% by default.
 You can specify a different burn-in fraction, say 50%, by typing the command `trace.setBurnin(500)`.

 Now we will use the `mccTree()` function to return a maximum clade credibility (MCC) tree.
 The MCC tree is the tree with the maximum product of the posterior clade probabilities.
 When considering trees with sampled ancestors, we refer to the maximum sampled ancestor clade credibility (MSACC) tree {% cite Gavryushkina2016 %}.

 ```
 mccTree(trace, file="output/bears.mcc.tre" )
 ```

+When there are sampled ancestors present, visualizing the tree can be fairly difficult in traditional tree viewers.
-When there are sampled ancestors present in the tree, visualizing the tree can be fairly difficult in traditional tree viewers.
+When there are sampled ancestors present, visualizing the tree can be fairly difficult in traditional tree viewers.
-We will make use of a browser-based tree viewer called IcyTree {% cite Vaughan2017 %}, which can be accessed at [https://icytree.org](https://icytree.org).
+We will make use of a browser-based tree visualization tool called IcyTree {% cite Vaughan2017 %}, which can be accessed at [https://icytree.org](https://icytree.org).
 IcyTree has many unique options for visualizing phylogenetic trees and can produce publication-quality vector image files (i.e. SVG).
 Additionally, it correctly represents sampled ancestors on the tree as nodes, each with only one descendant ({% ref icytree_fig %}).

 > Navigate to <https://icytree.org> and open the file `output/bears.mcc.tre` in IcyTree.